apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/build-container-image.md

 - term  `--os <os>`:
   Operating system required to run the image. (default: `linux`)

+- term  `--cmd <cmd1> <cmd2> …`:
+  Default arguments to pass to the entrypoint process.
+  This MUST be the last option present as all following arguments are considered part of the CMD entry.

 ### Authentication options

 - term  `--default-username <username>`: